zealtv/zeal-co-hugo/content/notebook/analog harmony protocol.md

 title: "An Analog Harmony Protocol - AKA Intermals"
 publish: y
 date: 2023-01-10
-abstract: "A simple protocol for defining harmony as a signal."
+abstract: "A simple protocol for desribing chord voicings as a signal."
 ---

 # Analog Harmony Protocol